cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     handleSlashPacket(nextSlashPacket)
   }

-  // Replenish slash meter every hour if getCurrentBlockTime() > getLastSlashMeterReplenishTime() + time.Hour {
+  // Replenish slash meter every SlashMeterReplenishPeriod, an on-chain param if getCurrentBlockTime() > getLastSlashMeterReplenishTime() + getSlashMeterReplenishPeriod() {
-    // Get gas allowance per hour from on-chain param, units of [% voting power] gph = getGasPerHour()
+    // Get slash gas allowance per replenish period from on-chain param, units of [% voting power] sga = getSlashGasAllowance()
-    // Replenish gas up to gas allowance per hour.
+    // Replenish gas up to gas allowance per period.
 That is, if meter was negative
     // before being replenished, it'll gain some additional gas.
 However, if the meter
-    // was 0 or positive in value, it'll be replenished only up to it's allowance for the hour. meter += gph
+    // was 0 or positive in value, it'll be replenished only up to it's allowance for the period. meter += sga
-    if meter > gph {
+    if meter > sga {
-      meter = gph
+      meter = sga
     }
     setLastSlashMeterReplenishTime(getCurrentBlockTime())
   }